cosmos/gaia/docs/hub-tutorials/join-testnet.md

 **Check out the [quickstart script](https://github.com/cosmos/testnets/tree/master/v7-theta/public-testnet#quickstart-on-a-fresh-machine-eg-on-digital-ocean-droplet) to bootstrap a Theta testnet node and configure as needed**

 There will need to be additional configuration to enable State Sync on the testnet.
 State Sync requires setting an initial list of `persistent_peers` to fetch snapshots from.
-This will change and eventually move to the p2p layer when the Cosmos Hub upgrades to [Tendermint `v0.35`](https://github.com/tendermint/tendermint/issues/6491).
 For the sake of simplicity, this step is already done in the [Configuration & Setup](#configuration-amp=-setup) section.

 Visit a [testnet explorer](https://explorer.theta-testnet.polypore.xyz/) to get a recent block height and corresponding hash.
 A node operator can choose any height/hash in the current bonding period, but as the recommended snapshot period is 1000 blocks, it is advised to choose something close to current height - 1000.
 Set these parameters in the code snippet below `<BLOCK_HEIGHT>` and `<BLOCK_HASH>`